adetokunbo/challengehub.app/_posts/en/2019-08-10-two-key-elements-for-effective-cbal.md

 Thus, unless the student has finished all the challenges for that week, the student is never blocked from engaging with the course, and the student learns efficiently with high motivation.

 ## Summary
-Every teacher and cohort of students is different, and challenge based active learning is designed to provide a flexible framework to cater to different course styles.
+Every teacher and cohort of students is different, and challenge-based active learning is designed to provide a flexible framework to cater to different course styles.
 However the foundation for successful implementation will always promote the two key elements of student internal motivation and efficient study.
-Through this, challenge based active learning can improve the learning environment for both students and teachers alike.
+Through this, challenge-based active learning can improve the learning environment for both students and teachers alike.